saghul/aiouv/NOTES.rst

 Wakeup
 ======

-While a socketpair + a Poll handle could have been used, pyuv comes with a dedicated handle for this task, Async.
+While a socket pair + a Poll handle could have been used, pyuv comes with a dedicated handle for this task, Async.

 Ordering